jimmo/micropython/docs/library/machine.ADC.rst

 class ADC -- analog to digital conversion
 =========================================

-The ADC class provides an interface to analog-to-digital convertors, and represents a single endpoint that can sample a continuous voltage and convert it to a discretised value.
+The ADC class provides an interface to analog-to-digital converters, and represents a single endpoint that can sample a continuous voltage and convert it to a discretised value.